top of page

 Wild for Taranaki

-I'm delighted to join the Mountains to Sea team as a Wai Connector for Te Kāhui o Taranaki.
-My background is in marine biology but am also fascinated by all things freshwater.
-In my spare time I enjoy macrophotography and am addicted to iNaturalist NZ.
-I also help with the protection of coastal birds and have led a number of related Curious Minds participatory science projects including Project Hotspot and Dotterel Defenders.
+Emily has a background in marine biology but is also fascinated by all things freshwater.
+In her spare time she enjoys macrophotography and is addicted to iNaturalist NZ.
+She also protects coastal birds through Curious Minds participatory science projects including Project Hotspot and Dotterel Defenders.

 Based in Taranaki